 Use Only Official Apps

 The first tip to detect a fraudulent app is to check if it was downloaded from an official website or app store.
-If it's a free app and the system tries to make you believe that you have to pay for a special service, you should be suspect.
-If the images quality is low, but it's a well-known large company, you should also exercise caution.
+If it's a free app and the system tries to make you believe that you have to pay for a special service, you should be wary.
+If the image quality is low, but it's a well-known large company, you should also exercise caution.

 Pay Attention to the Description